Cathay Financial Holdings Calls For Climate Finance Mobilization To Drive The Climate Industrial Revolution

+Cathay FHC President Chang-Ken Lee delivered the opening speech titled "Driving Systemic Change for Climate and Nature Solutions."
+His forward-thinking and comprehensive insights were met with enthusiastic responses from international attendees.

-President Lee emphasized the need for a "Climate Industrial Revolution" and a "Nature Industrial Revolution" to achieve net-zero transformation.
-These revolutions, he stressed, are essential for driving structural and systemic changes across energy, the circular economy, nature-based solutions, and technological applications.
+Lee stressed the need for a "Climate Industrial Revolution" and a "Nature Industrial Revolution" to achieve net-zero transformation.
+These revolutions are essential for driving structural changes across energy, the circular economy, NbS, and technological applications.

 In his remarks, Lee highlighted the unprecedented challenges posed by climate change and biodiversity loss, emphasizing the urgent need for systemic transformation.
 Drawing parallels to the transformative impacts from the First Industrial Revolution's steam engine to the Fourth Industrial Revolution's digital advancements, Lee called for a "Climate Industrial Revolution" and a "Nature Industrial Revolution" to drive structural and systemic transformation across energy, circular economy, nature-based solutions, and technological innovation.